 - Animals competing must have a Canadian Angus Association registration number at the time of judging.
 Unregistered, pending or “applied for” animals will not be awarded points or count toward grant funding.

-- Animals born in or after 2012 must have a CCIA or ATQ ‘Angus Tag’ in order to qualify for points.
+- Animals born in or after 2012 must have a CCIA or ATQ ‘Angus Indicator’ in order to qualify for points.

 - Any animal with colour products applied to it in a Canadian Angus Association sponsored show will be disqualified from the show and any aggregate points this animal has amassed will be forfeited.